disaster37/monitoring-operator/README.md

 It actually only support Centreon as monitoring plateform.

 ## Supported fonctionnalities:

-  - Manage monitoring service from custom resource `CentreonService`
+- Manage service on Centreon from custom resource `CentreonService`
+- Manage service group on Centreon from custom resource `CentreonServiceGroup`
+- Auto create resources from `Ingress` with template concept
+- Auto create resources from `Route` (Openshift) with template concept
+- Auto create resources from `Namespace` with template concept
-  - Auto create monitoring service from Ingress
+- Auto create resources from `Node` with template concept
-  - Auto create monitoring service from Route
+- Auto create resources from `Certificate` with template concept

 ## Deploy operator with OLM